What is eConveyancing anyway?

-The changes to the Real Property Act to bring us into an eConveyancing environment are by far the greatest since the Act was passed in 1858 and some of the most significant we have experienced in our industry to-date.
+Changes were made to the Real Property Act to facilitate today’s eConveyancing environment.
+These were by far the greatest changes made to the Act since it was passed in 1858 and some of the most significant we have ever experienced in our industry.

-The benefits of eConveyancing are that the new ownership will be registered immediately.
-Currently, there can be a four-to-six week gap between the time settlement takes place and when documents are registered at the Lands Titles Office.
+The key benefit of eConveyancing is that the new ownership is registered immediately.
+Previously, there could have been a four-to-six week gap between the time of settlement and documents being registered at the Lands Titles Office.

-As a Vendor, funds are transferred in real time which means they will now receive funds immediately rather than having to wait for bank cheques to clear in their accounts.
+Under eConveyancing funds are transferred in real time which means Vendors receive funds immediately rather than having to wait for bank cheques to clear.

 Verification of Identity & Authority

-The verification of identity, authority check, and the signing of the client authority is ideally all completed during the same face to face interview.
-This ensures all of our checks are done at once and we can confidently sign any documents on our client’s behalf.
+The verification of identity, authority check, and the signing of the client authority should ideally be completed during the same face-to-face interview.
+This ensures all checks are done at once and we can confidently sign any documents on our client’s behalf.

 No Duplicate Certificates of Title

-The most significant change to be aware of is the removal of duplicate Certificates of Title.
-With people now being able to search the Title on the Register via the internet, duplicate Certificates of Title are no longer required and are no longer valid documents.
+The most significant change under eConveyancing was the removal of duplicate Certificates of Title.
+With Titles now able to be searched on the Register via the internet, duplicate Certificates of Title are no longer required and are no longer valid documents.

-The Lands Titles Office will no longer issue green duplicate Certificates of Title that we have all become so accustomed to and no longer will our clients need to keep any current Titles in their possession.
+The Lands Titles Office no longer issues green duplicate Certificates of Title and clients no longer need to keep any such Titles in their possession.

-In its place, an electronic Confirmation Certificate will be provided to us, which we will forward to all clients as part of our new internal processes.
+Instead, an electronic Confirmation Certificate is provided to us, which we forward to all clients as part of our internal process.
 The original Land Title will remain in electronic storage with the Lands Titles Office.

 Retention of Evidence

-As a result of the changes, Conveyancers must now retain a copy of all supporting evidence for 7 years.
-The Registrar-General of the Lands Titles Office will be auditing Conveyancers files to ensure that evidence is retained.
-Tuckfields have engaged a professional archiving service with state of the art security for both our peace of mind and our clients.
+Conveyancers must retain a copy of all supporting evidence for 7 years and the Registrar-General of the Lands Titles Office will be auditing Conveyancer files to ensure that evidence is retained.
+Tuckfields utilise a professional archiving service with state-of-the-art security to give our team and clients peace of mind.